The Best Savings Accounts in Pennsylvania for 2022

 Fulton Bank Statement Savings Account

 The Fulton Bank Statement Savings account is a no-frills savings account.
-It charge a small monthly fee, but you can avoid it by maintaining a balance of $100 in the account.
+It charges a small monthly fee, but you can avoid it by maintaining a balance of $100 in the account.
 If you do maintain that balance, you’ll earn a low rate of interest, helping your savings grow.

 If you also have your checking account at Fulton Bank you can link it to your savings account.
 If you do, you can enroll in overdraft protection.
 This feature will automatically move money from your savings to your checking account when you would have overdrawn.